pact-foundation/pact.io/best_practices/pact_nirvana.md

 an automated way.

-While you can use Pact without a Pact Broker, using one allows you to get the most out Pact.
+While you can use Pact without a Pact Broker, using one allows you to get the most out of Pact.
 The Pact Broker is designed to operate within your test frameworks and CI system, and as such, has integration points in each of the Pact implementations to publish and retrieve contracts and results.